-- Optum provides behavioral health and substance abuse coverage for employees and retirees enrolled in Health Net, Kaiser and Western Health Advantage plans .
+- Behavioral health and substance abuse coverage are provided by Optum and Kaiser for employees and retirees enrolled in Kaiser.

 - Anthem Blue Cross provides behavioral health and substance abuse coverage for employees and retirees enrolled in UC PPO plans.